Despite living in Argentina for nearly 16 years, I’m still not used to how logistically challenging it can be to get around Argentina.

 Tips for Renting Cars in Argentina

-• Don’t wait until the last minute, especially in busy seasons (January/February and winter holidays in July).
-Cars can run out in places like Bariloche, and prices will only get higher and higher the more you wait.
+- Don’t wait until the last minute, especially in busy seasons (January/February and winter holidays in July).
+Cars can run out in places like Bariloche and prices will only go up.

-• Some areas are most expensive.
-Patagonia is expensive as a whole and that includes rental cars.
+- Some areas are most expensive.
+Patagonia is expensive and that includes rental cars.
 The Northwest is more affordable, as is Misiones in the Northeast.

 Buses in Argentina: The Long Distance Unsung Hero